solarte7/NegationAndUncertainty/README.md

 # Negation And Uncertainty Detection from clinical texts written in Spanish: A deep learning approach
-This repository contains a deep learning-based approach for speculation and negation detection from clinical texts written in Spanish.
+This repository contains a deep learning-based approach for uncertainty and negation detection from clinical texts written in Spanish.
-Speculation and negation detection is commonly divided into two sub-tasks: <strong>cue identification</strong> and <strong>scope recognition </strong>.
+Uncertainty and negation detection is commonly divided into two sub-tasks: <strong>cue identification</strong> and <strong>scope recognition </strong>.
-The approach addresses negation and speculation detection as a sequence-labeling task, where each token in a sentence is classified as being part of the cue or the scope.
+The approach addresses negation and uncertainty detection as a sequence-labeling task, where each token in a sentence is classified as being part of the cue or the scope.
 This approach recognizes cues and scopes in a single step using the <strong>BIO</strong> tagging format.<br>

 <h3>Methods </h3>
-The approach uses two deep learning methods to perform negation and speculation detection from clinical text written in Spanish: BILSTM and BERT:
+The approach uses two deep learning methods to perform negation and uncertainy detection from clinical text written in Spanish: BILSTM and BERT:
  <ul>
  <li> <strong>Bidirectional Long Short memory (BiLSTM-CRF):</strong> This method consist of three layers: Embedding layer, BiLSTM layer, and CRF layer.
 The directory BiLSTM contains the implementation for this method.
   <ul>